Improve Your Diet and Nutrition!

 Eat Your VITAMINS and MINERALS:

-Vitamins and minerals are key nutrients supplied by our diet to help our body to function properly.
-If any one nutrient is deficient or consumed in extreme excess it can have tremendous negative effects on your health and performance.
+Vitamins and minerals help your body to function properly.
+If anyone nutrient is deficient it can have tremendous negative effects on your health and performance.

 Maintain ELECTROLYTE Balance:

 Electrolytes are an important part of our diets, but if you think that drinking some Coconut water or eating a banana helps cure or prevent cramping, then you need to think again.
 Here is what you need to know about electrolytes…

 There are 4 main electrolytes we will focus on:

 - Potassium (K+),

 Each electrolyte has a distinct function but they work in unison to create optimal cell performance.
 If our electrolytes get too far out of balance they can counteract each other and hinder performance.

 It is important to keep adequate amounts of electrolytes in the diet, but it is more important to keep them in balance.